-Dr. Cheryl Greene is the head of the voice program.
-She is coordinator for the voice department, teaches applied voice and courses in the Voice Performance degree.
+Dr. Cheryl Greene is coordinator for the voice department, teaches applied voice and courses in the Voice Performance degree.
 Dr. Greene has a D.M.A. in Vocal Performance from the University of South Carolina; a M.M. in Vocal Performance from Bob Jones University, and a B.M. in Church Music from Bob Jones University.
 She is actively singing in the regional area and active in the music program at North Hills Community Church.
-Dr. Greene is certified in the Somatic Voicework, The LoVetri Method
+Dr. Greene is certified in the Somatic Voicework, The LoVetri Method.

 Calendar events occurring in the NGU Voice Department:

 Helpful Internet Resources

 NGU students enjoy a wealth of information at their fingertips!
 Online access to Grove Music Online (which provides access to The Oxford Dictionary of Music, The Oxford Companion to Music, The New Grove Dictionary of Opera, and more), IPA Source, Musical America, and the Naxos Music Library are all provided through the Hester Memorial Library.
 Just click on Databases link on the Hester Memorial Library's home page.

 Additional valuable resources for voice students are linked for your convenience here: